selodesigns/Neura/SOCIAL_MEDIA_COPY.md

 ## Call-to-Action Options

 **For GitHub:**
-- ⭐ Star the repo: github.com/SELODev/Neura
+- ⭐ Star the repo: github.com/selodesigns/Neura
 - 🔱 Fork and contribute
 - 📖 Read the docs
+- 🌐 Visit: selodev.com

 **For Community:**
 - 💬 Join our Discord: discord.gg/selodev